documentationfor yFiles for HTML 3.0.0.1

 Using Projections

 A GraphComponent displays a section of the graph defined by the viewport.
-Per default this viewport is defined by a combination of translation (the viewPoint) and scaling (the zoom).
+By default, this viewport is defined by a combination of translation (the viewPoint) and scaling (the zoom).

-In addition it is possible to set a further affine transformation that is applied to the rendering of the GraphComponent.
-Typically, this is used for visually representing graph elements as three-dimensional objects, for example in isometric renderings.
-Using projections is fully compatible with most other functionality of yFiles for HTML, such as user interaction (including orthogonal edge editing and snapping) or layout calculation.
+In addition, you can set an affine transformation that is applied to the rendering of the GraphComponent.
+Typically, this is used for visually representing graph elements as three-dimensional objects, for example, in isometric renderings.
+Using projections is compatible with most other functionality of yFiles for HTML, such as user interaction (including orthogonal edge editing and snapping) or layout calculation.

 Isometric projection using a custom isometric node style, as well as a grid